Those who will inherit our future may not yet be old enough to vote, but their voices can still be a part of the conversation.

-In fact, engaging youth in age-appropriate political discourse supports a healthy development journey.
+In fact, engaging kids and teens in age-appropriate political discourse supports a healthy development journey.
 According to Trey Greyson, Director of the Harvard Institute of Politics, “Discussing controversial issues, engaging in service-learning… being contacted by parties and campaigns, and participating in extracurricular groups all predict good civic engagement outcomes for students.”

-To help support the teens and children in your care, here are three tips from Youth Service America:
+To help support the kids and teens in your care, here are three tips from Youth Service America:

 - Discuss current events

-Youth can begin to understand U.S. politics and form their personal views well before they are old enough to vote.
+Kids can begin to understand U.S. politics and form their personal views well before they are old enough to vote.
 So encourage them to learn about the issues that are important to them by watching local and national news broadcasts and regularly reading newspapers or appropriate online news articles.
-If possible, make sure these news resources are un-biased and readily accessible.
+If possible, make sure these news resources are unbiased and readily accessible.